 Everything you need to know about biogas and its potential

 For the European gas sector there is only one future and it is called decarbonisation.
 The most straightforward way to decarbonise natural gas streams is by replacing it with different types of “renewable” gas, such as biogas or biomethane.
+This Intensive Course is in cooperation with Enterprise Europe Network and takes place at Agromek; Northern Europe’s Largest Agricultural Fair in Denmark.

 How you benefit